-Dr. Max Abrahms is assistant professor of public policy in the Northeastern University Department of Political Science.
+Dr. Max Abrahms is an assistant professor of political science at Northeastern University.
 He researches and teaches on asymmetric conflict and international relations theory.
 His work on asymmetric conflict focuses on the study of civil war, insurgency, nonviolent protest, and terrorism.
 He is a frequent terrorism analyst in the media, especially on the consequences of terrorism, its motives, and the implications for counterterrorism strategy.
 His work in international relations theory focuses on the concepts of coercion, perception, misperception, rationality, and signaling in the international system.
 Abrahms is an active term member at the Council on Foreign Relations.

 “The Credibility Paradox: Violence as a Double-Edged Sword in International Politics,” International Studies Quarterly (December 2013).